AdobeDocs/core-services.en/help/interface/administration/organizations.md

 The organization ID is the ID associated with your provisioned Experience Cloud company.
 This ID is a 24-character alphanumeric string, followed by (and must include) `@AdobeOrg`.

-You can view your organization ID, along with other account information, using a the keyboard shortcut **Ctrl+i** from any page at `https://experience.adobe.com`.
+You can view your organization ID, along with other account information, using the keyboard shortcut **Ctrl+i** from any page at `https://experience.adobe.com`.

 **To view your organization ID**